shoui520/shoui520.github.io/docs/routine.md

 [Download it here](https://mega.nz/file/2SJiWC4b#hL98qtC_hiLlQDg0LqVJoqD2-5ywT2Nwd4kjROY_KwQ)

-Import it.

-Do it at a steady 5 cards per day.

-Do not try to rush it.

-You already have the Core deck you're working through.

 The purpose of the deck is to steadily give you the ability to see kanji as a combination of consistent shapes.

-5 cards per day.

-Don't rush it.

 Click the cog icon next to the 日本語 parent deck.